 Alison Hawkes is Bay Nature’s contributing editor.

-To find out more about the Healthy Parks, Healthy People initiative go to ebparks.org/Page548.aspx.
+Find out more about the Healthy Parks, Healthy People initiative on their web site.

 Like this article?